fernando-romero-data/restaurant-revenue-optimization-analysis/README.md

 ![Top Revenue Items](visuals/top_revenue_items.png)

-* A small group of menu items generates the majority of revenue
+* A small number of menu items and add-ons drive a disproportionate share of revenue
 * Core entrees and add-ons (e.g., cheese dip) drive performance
 * Highlights opportunity to simplify the menu and promote top items

 ---